akessaris/lost-and-found-qr/README.md

 * Wei Jie Chua

 ## Project Proposal
 Users will register for our service.
 They will register items they own and care about and our application will create unique codes for them in the form of printable QR codes, which they will stick on their items (e.g. cell phone).
 Once an item is lost and recovered, its QR code can be scanned and our application will be notified of the event and the recovering party.
 Our application will act as the trusted third party and coordinate the return of the item.
-Naturally, in the scope of this class you will not need to implement the real-life process of returning the item to its owner, just the processing of such events.
+We did not implement the real-life process of returning the item to its owner, just the processing of such events.

 ## Running the project locally:

 1. Using the command line, clone the repo into the directory of your choise
   * $ git clone https://github.com/akessaris/lost-and-found.git
 2. Install the required modules once in the cloned directory
   * $ npm install